omerkadh/API-3040/README.md

     "address": "A string containing the address of the rink."
     "postal": "A string containing the postal code of the rink."
     "phone": "An integer containing the phone number of the manager of the rink."
-    "params": "An object that contains information about the paramenters passed to the API."
 }
 ```